UFSCar-LaSID/weighted-sims-recommender/README.md

 python src/scripts/preprocess.py --datasets <datasets>
 ```

-Replace `<datasets>` with the names (or indexes) separated by space of the datasets.
+Replace `<datasets>` with the names (or indexes) of the datasets separated by space.
 The available datasets to preprocess are:

 - \[1\]: AnimeRecommendations
 - \[2\]: BestBuy